shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-engines/tk-photoshopcc.md

 ![extension](../images/engines/photoshopcc-photoshopcc_extension.png)

+## Supported Application Versions

+This item has been tested and is known to be working on the following application versions:

+{% include tk-photoshopcc %}

+Please note that it is perfectly possible, even likely, that it will work with more recent releases, however it has not yet been formally tested with these versions.

 ## Interface Overview

 The {% include product %} extension panel uses the same color palette and basic layout as native Photoshop CC panels.
 It is comprised of five components: